VTickner/odin-landing-page/README.md

 ## Project Overview

 The assignment was to create a landing page from a design provided by The Odin Project.
+It didn't need to be pixel perfect (i.e. exact dimensions to the design), but should match the overall look and style.

 - [Design to recreate](desired-outcome.png)
 - [Fonts and colours to use](desired-fonts-colors.png)